SpinalCMS/astro-blog-portfolio/src/pages/photography/porsche-930-turbo-flachbau.md

 ## Missed Opportunity
 On our way back to the shop, we were presented with an outrageous Texas Hill Country sunset.
 If that wasn't enough, we also had the moon rising directly in front of us.
 Perfect photo opportunity!

 Unfortunately, I missed lining up the car perfectly on the road.
 You're so low in the car, it's actually hard to tell where you are placed on the lines.
-After seeing the photos I wished he had pulled over and planned better.
+After seeing the photos I wished we had pulled over and planned better.
 But we were on a time crunch and there was traffic approaching behind us.

 <div class="gallery">
     {frontmatter.gallery04.map(i =>